 A review of The RSpec Book

 The book starts with an introduction to the reasons behind BDD.
-It’s a cool introduction, small and clear.
+It’s a cool introduction, short and clear.
 It’s very useful if these topics are a closed book for you.
-To cut a long story short, if you want a spectacular and small introduction to BDD/TDD reasons watch this by Corey Haines.
+To cut a long story short, if you need a spectacular and short introduction to BDD/TDD reasons watch this by Corey Haines.

 The chapter follows the every-good-programming-book-starts-with-a-hello-world rule.
 The author will give two simple examples: a spec with the class described by the spec itself and a cucumber feature with its step definitions.
 If you already know this stuff you could skip this chapter.